 Airbus Singapore Campus is the regional hub for its commercial aircraft, defence, space and helicopter businesses.
 Located at Singapore’s Seletar Aerospace Park, the new campus covers an area of 51,000 square metres.
 It is an extension of an existing site, housing the Airbus Asia Training Centre (AATC), a joint venture between Airbus and Singapore Airlines, and the company’s Asia-Pacific spare parts distribution facility, operated by Airbus subsidiary Satair.

 Today, Airbus employs around 800 people in Singapore.
 It also is home to a Skywise team and Airbus Leadership University.

-Airbus has sold more than 620 civil passenger aircraft to airlines and leasing companies in Singapore, making it one of the top five markets in the region for company.
+To date, Airbus has sold more than 640 civil passenger aircraft to airlines and leasing companies in Singapore, making the country one of the top five markets in the region for the European manufacturer.
 Customers include Singapore Airlines (SIA), Scoot and Silkair, as well as leading lessor BOC Aviation.

-Combined, they have placed orders across the Airbus commercial aircraft product line – including the flagship A380 superjumbo, the popular and versatile A330 wide-body, the all-new long-haul A350 XWB and the best-selling single-aisle A320 Family.
+Together, they have placed orders across the Airbus commercial aircraft product line including the best-selling single-aisle A320 Family, the popular and versatile A330 widebody, the new long-haul A350 XWB and the A380.